 Job descriptions are difficult to quantify in this field.
-The physicist might work in a laboratory, designing materials for computer chips or smashing atomic particles.
+A physicist might spend their day designing materials for computer chips or smashing atomic particles.
 Physicists have orbited the Earth and explored the oceans.
-They also build instruments that diagnose disease; they develop better and more efficient fuels for cars and homes; they calculate the movement of Arctic glaciers, and they create smaller, faster electronic components for computers.
+They have built instruments that diagnose disease; they have developed better and more efficient fuels for cars and homes; they have calculated the movement of Arctic glaciers.

 For High School Students: Preparing for Your Career Education in Physics

-Anyone planning to study physics in college should prepare at the high school level with a curriculum that is heavy in algebra classes, with some calculus and trigonometry where possible.
-Math skills are essential, but science classes are an important part of preparing, too.
+Anyone planning to study physics in college should be considering a curriculum that is heavy in algebra classes at the high school level, with some calculus and trigonometry where possible.
+Science classes are important too, as one might expect.

 Is an Advanced Degree Needed to Work in Physics?

 Nearly a third of physics students choose to double-major, with math being the most common focus.
 This is usually because only a few extra classes beyond those required for the physics degree are needed for the additional math degree.
 But math is not the only option.
-Some of the other most common double majors are engineering, computer science, astronomy, and chemistry.
+Some of the other most common double majors are science degree programs such as computer science, astronomy, and chemistry.
 Education degrees and teaching certifications are required for aspiring science or physics instructors.

-Some schools have two options in their bachelor's degree programs.
-One prepares the student who wants to get a graduate degree and become a theoretical physicist.
-The other is for those who just want to develop essential skills to enter another career.
+Some schools have two options in their bachelor's degree programs: one for the student who wants to be a theoretical physicist, the other for the student who is looking to use physics in a less research-oriented context.
 A bachelor's degree is typically the only requirement for the latter option.

-A master's degree or doctorate is required for teaching university-level physics, or for top-level research in private industry or in government labs.
-Most professionals who go into this type of research have doctorates.
-Graduate degrees require concentrated study in a particular area of the student's choosing.
-Online physics degrees have become more popular among working professionals who are ready to further their educational credentials.
-In an online physics degree, topics of study might include beam physics, health physics, radiation biology, and physics education.
+A master's degree or doctorate is required for teaching university-level physics, or for performing research in private industry or government labs.
+These upper-division graduate degrees require concentrated study in a particular area of the student's choosing.
+Online physics degrees are another option, one that can lend a working professional some much-needed scheduling flexibility in regards to furthering their educational credentials.

 What Can You Do With a College Degree in Physics?

-The answer most appropriate for this question is: anything she wants to do.
-However, while some physics majors go on to become professional physicists, the majority pursue careers in fields where they can put their knowledge to more practical applications.
-With their skills in problem-solving, mathematical reasoning, computer programming, and organizing and interpreting scientific data, physics grads can move into government and industrial jobs that require an ability to think logically and creatively.
-Physics majors are well-suited to jobs that require step-by-step problem solving using math skills and good observational and communicational skills.
+While some physics majors go on to earn a position as a professional physicist, that is only the tip of the iceberg as far as physics opportunities are concerned.
+With their skills in problem-solving, mathematical reasoning, computer programming, and organizing and interpreting scientific data, physics graduates can be well-suited to a myriad of jobs that require step-by-step problem solving using math skills and good observational and communication skills.

-A wide range of industries seeks physics graduates: telecommunications, industrial physics, hospital physics, electronics, computing, quality control testing, banking, insurance, teaching, management, technical sales, and the armed forces, for starters.
-Students who become physicists tend to specialize in one or more areas of physics, such as:
+Many industries seek physics graduates: telecommunications, industrial physics, hospital physics, electronics, computing, quality control testing, banking, insurance and technical sales, for starters.
+Physicists tend to specialize in one or more areas of physics, such as:

 - Nuclear physics.
 Nuclear physics involves the study of the components, structure, and behavior of the nucleus of the atom.
-It has a number of practical applications in developing nuclear energy, archeological dating, smoke detectors, and nuclear medicine.
-Nuclear diagnostic techniques have revolutionized medicine by providing ways to "see" inside the body without surgery.
+It has a number of practical applications in developing nuclear energy, archeological dating, smoke detectors and nuclear medicine.
+Nuclear diagnostic techniques have revolutionized medicine by discovering ways to "see" inside the body without surgery.

 - Geophysics.
 Geophysicists apply physical theories and measurements to discover the properties of the earth.
 Geophysics includes the branches of seismology, geothermometry (heating of the earth), hydrology (ground and surface water), and gravity and geodesy (the earth's gravitational field).
-Some of its applications are used in building highways and bridges, studying earthquakes, urban planning, and archeology.
+Some of its applications are used in building highways and bridges, studying earthquakes, urban planning and archaeology.

 - Space physics.
-Space physics is the study of the space environment from the uppermost reaches of the earth's atmosphere to deep space, especially the environment in which satellites must survive.
-It has important applications as society becomes increasingly dependent on satellites for communication, broadcast, weather monitoring, remote sensing, positional information, and military uses.
-Space exploration has led to the creation of several products such as new types of ceramics, high-performance materials, and even microwave ovens.
+Space physics is the study of the space environment from the uppermost reaches of the earth's atmosphere to deep space.
+The region in which satellites orbit is of particular interest, seeing as satellites are being used for communication, broadcast, weather monitoring, remote sensing, positional information and more.

 - Physics Education.
-Physics grads with bachelor's degrees can become elementary or high school teachers.
-There is almost always a shortage of teachers in the sciences.
-Technical schools will also hire physics majors who have some professional experience.
+Physics grads with bachelor's degrees may decide to work as elementary or high school teachers, teaching physics to the next generations.
+Technical schools may also hire physics majors who have some professional experience.
 Public schools require a certification to teach, but not all private schools or technical schools do.

 - Computer Science.
-Computer science offers careers for the physics major in graphics and software, artificial intelligence, data processing, and computer games.
+Computer science offers careers for the physics major in graphics and software, artificial intelligence, data processing and computer games.
 Computer hardware is the result of applied physics.
-Nearly 30 percent of physics majors choose to go into a software profession.

 Planning for Your Physics Career